Urgent Care Access

-Goal: 77% of patients connected to urgent care the same day or next day
+Target: 95% of patients connected to urgent care the same day or next day

-Fiscal Year 2015-16 Result: 70% of patients connected to urgent care the same day or next day
+Average: 93% of patients connected to urgent care the same day or next day

 Urgent care appointment access measures the percent of patients within the San Francisco Health Network (SFHN) who, in an urgent care setting, are connected to their primary care doctor or medical home, a telephone-based medical provider, or an after-hours medical appointment the same or next day.
 The SFHN aims to see all patients within a reasonable timeframe, and to improve access to urgent care at a patient’s the medical home.

 Established in June 2013, the SFHN is a comprehensive system of care, overseen by the Department of Public Health (DPH), which includes primary and specialty care, dentistry, emergency and trauma treatment, skilled nursing and rehabilitation, and behavioral health.
-The SFHN is made up of the Priscilla Chan and Mark Zuckerberg San Francisco General Hospital and Trauma Center, Laguna Honda Hospital and Rehabilitation Center, as well as numerous DPH-run primary care clinics throughout the city.
+The SFHN is made up of the Priscilla Chan and Mark Zuckerberg San Francisco General Hospital and Trauma Center, Laguna Honda Hospital and Rehabilitation Center, as well as numerous DPH-run primary care clinics throughout the City.